 Gregory Bruich received his Ph.D. from the Department of Economics at Harvard University.
 His research is in public economics.
-He has received the John R. Marquand Award for Exceptional Advising, multiple Certificates of Distinction and Certificates of Excellence for his teaching, and a FAS research grant for advising Hoopes Prize winning senior thesis research.
-He currently teaches classes on Econometrics; Labor Economics; Social Insurance; a senior thesis research seminar in Public Economics, Health, and Education; Introduction to Stata for Economists; and Econometric Methods for Senior Thesis Writers.
-He has also taught other classes in Public Economics and Econometrics at Harvard.
+He has received the Rhodes Inspirational Educator Award from the Rhodes Trust, the John R. Marquand Award for Exceptional Advising, multiple Certificates of Distinction and Certificates of Excellence for his teaching, a Special Commendation for Extraordinary Teaching in Extraordinary Times from the Dean of Undergraduate Education at Harvard College, and two FAS research grants for advising two Hoopes Prize winning senior theses.
+In the spring, he teaches over 525 students across two classes: Economics 1123 Introduction to Econometrics and Economics 50 Using Big Data to Solve Economic and Social Problems (with Raj Chetty).
+In the fall, he teaches an econometrics class for Ph.D. students (Economics 2110/HKS API 114/HBS 4170).
+He has also taught other classes in Public Economics, Labor Economics, and Econometrics at Harvard.
 He has been nominated several times for the Star Family Prize for Excellence in Advising.

 1805 Cambridge Street